jkulak/git-ninja/README.md

 [...]
 ```

-All objects store by git are compressed by Objects are compressed with zlib, so viewing the file in your editor won't show anything you might be interested in at the moment.
+All objects stored by git are compressed with zlib, so viewing the file in your editor won't show anything you might be interested in at the moment.

 Git offers several low-level commands (also known as plumbing commands - as opposed to porcelain commands - that you are familiar with, like: branch, add, commit, push) to examine stored objects.